rprinz08/arty-s7-multinic/readme.md

-# Arty-S7-50, 2x NIC, VexRisc, Migen
+# Arty-S7-50, VexRiscV, Migen, LiteX, MulitNet
-This project describes how to build a soft-core Risc based system with multiple Ethernet interfaces on a Digilent Arty-S7-50 with a Xilinx Spartan 7 FPGA using Python based Migen HDL and LiteX SoC builder.
+This project describes how to build a soft-core RiscV based system with multiple Ethernet interfaces on a Digilent Arty-S7-50 with a Xilinx Spartan 7 FPGA using Python based Migen HDL and LiteX SoC builder.